amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 Polynomial running is represented as O(n^c), when c > 1.
 As you already saw, two inner loops almost translate to O(n^2) since it has to go through the array twice in most cases.
 Are three nested loops cubic?
 In most cases, yes!

 Usually, we want to stay away from polynomial running times (quadratic, cubic, O(n^c) …) since they take longer to compute as the input grows fast.
 However, they are not the worst.
-Let's something that takes even longer.
+Let's something that it's even slower.

 ## Triple nested loops
 Let's say you want to find the solutions for a multi-variable equation that looks like this:

 > 3x + 9y + 8z = 79

-This program will give you all the solutions that satisfy the equation where `x`, `y` and `z` < `n`
+This program will give you all the solutions that satisfy the equation where `x`, `y` and `z` < `n`.

 ```js
 function findXYZ(n) {